scriptrdotio/howto/data/query_data.md

 }
 ```

-## Can I query my peristed data based on conditions?
+## Can I query my peristed data based on criteria?

 Yes,
 - Scriptr.io has a simple yet powerful queyring syntax that you can use to query your data, using the **query()** function of the document module.